-The system can be turned off by a software command.
-If you enable this item, the system can automatically resume if there is traffic on the onboard network adapter or PCI LAN/Modem card.
-You must use an ATX power supply in order to perform this feature.
+The system can be turned off with a software command.
+If you enable this item, the system can automatically resume if there is an incoming call on the Modem.
+You must use an ATX power supply in order to use this feature.